-Click Next to proceed.
+Click Next.

-4. Configure LAN Interface: Use the IP address of the Admin Gateway (10.20.1.1) and the subnet mask (/24) of the Admin Subnet.
+- 2. Time Server Information: Leave the default settings unchanged and click Next. - 3.
+Configure WAN Interface: Enter the appropriate configuration for your network.
+Consult your local sysadmin if you are unsure what to enter here.
+For many environments, the default of DHCP will work and the rest of the fields can be left at their default values. - Click Next to proceed. - 4.
+Configure LAN Interface: Use the IP address of the Admin Gateway (10.20.1.1) and the subnet mask (/24) of the Admin Subnet.
 Click Next.